Dimetapp Long Acting Cough Plus Cold

 How should I take Dimetapp Long Acting Cough Plus Cold?

-If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken Dimetapp Long Acting Cough Plus Cold within the past few days.
+If you need surgery or medical tests, tell your surgeon or doctor if you are currently using Dimetapp Long Acting Cough Plus Cold.

 What happens if I miss a dose?